 Support groups offered by Good Shepherd’s Department of Speech and Communication:

-- Communication Skills Group: If you have difficulty communicating, this group can help by providing opportunities to practice social and conversational skills and develop a vital support system.
+- Communication Skills/Aphasia Group: If you have difficulty communicating, this group can help by providing opportunities to practice social and conversational skills and develop a vital support system.

 - Cognitive Linguistic Skills Group: This group provides important opportunities to practice cognitive and linguistic strategies with others.